 The United States Attorney's Office for the Western District of New York, which encompasses 17 counties: Erie, Genesee, Niagara, Orleans, Wyoming, Chautauqua, Cattaraugus, Allegany, Livingston, Monroe, Ontario, Seneca, Wayne, Yates, Steuben, Schuyler and Chemung.
 With Offices in Buffalo and Rochester, the United States Attorney is the principal Federal Law Enforcement Officer in the District and prosecutes all violations of the Federal Criminal Law.
 The Office also represents every Federal agency in civil cases and matters.

 Our office places a high value on diversity of experiences and perspectives and encourages applications from all qualified men and women from all ethnic and racial backgrounds, veterans, LGBT individuals, and persons with disabilities.

-Volunteer Law Clerks are routinely assigned to perform legal research and writing assignments in federal civil, criminal or appellate cases.
+Volunteer Law Clerks are routinely assigned to perform legal research and writing assignments in federal civil, criminal and appellate cases.
 Law Clerks work closely with Assistant United States Attorney's (AUSAs) on case development and formulation of legal strategy.
-While Law Clerks are not permitted to conduct proceedings in federal court, they are afforded the opportunity to attend and observe various court proceedings.
+In certain circumstances, Law Clerks are permitted to conduct proceedings in federal court under proper supervision, and Law Clerks are also afforded the opportunity to attend and observe various court proceedings.